AnanyaBanerjee/Animation-and-Gaming/Dodgathon/ReadMe.md

 # **Welcome to my first 3d arcade game called 'Dodgathon'!.**

-#*This project is coded in C# and is a aracde game which can be played on macbooks, ios as well as android.*
+#*This project is coded in C# and is a arcade game which can be played on macbooks, ios as well as android.*

 > A short demo for the game is as shown below: